-Elsewhere we've spoken of those "living fossils," the Duck-billed Platypus and Spiny Anteater of Australia and New Zealand.
-Here in America our opossum is nearly as curious -- despite its being fairly common.
+Elsewhere we've spoken of those "living fossils," the Duck-billed Platypus and Spiny Anteater.
+The American opossum is nearly as curious -- despite its being fairly common.

 If you open just about any field guide to North American mammals, the opossum will probably be the very first of the 380 or so mammal species described.
 That's because opossums are our only marsupial, and marsupials are considered very ancient forms of mammals.
 Field guides typically place the "primitive" organisms first.
 The vast majority of the world's marsupials occur mainly in Australia, where kangaroos are the best known of the group.

 You know that kangaroo mothers carry their young in pouches on their bellies.
 So do opossums.
 Opossum babies are born after only eleven to thirteen days of gestation (gestation is the time lapsing between when the sperm unites with the egg, and the creature is born).
 At birth, newborn opossums are so tiny that an entire litter, consisting of up to 14 babies, can fit into a single teaspoon.
 They are so undeveloped that it's impossible for them to survive outside the mother.

 However, their front legs are developed all out of proportion to the rest of their bodies, and are strong enough for the completely blind babies to pull themselves from their birth opening, across the mother's belly, into her pouch, or marsupium.
 They do this by instinct.
 If the mother is disturbed and moves during the babies' pouch-searching process, the babies may well lose their way, fall off, and perish.
 Once inside the pouch, the babies find a nipple, attach themselves to it very securely, and during the next two months ride in the mother's pouch continuing their development.